-Ostler's Cottage is the perfect retreat for couples wishing to be 'far from the madding crowd'.
-Found down an unmade lane, Ostler's Cottage is a modern eco 'barn conversion'—with character—based within a converted stone stable block that once served a nearby stately home.
+Ostler's Cottage is the perfect retreat for couples wishing to be 'far from the madding crowd' in the peace and quiet + clean air of deep Devon countryside.
+Found down an unmade lane, Ostler's Cottage is a modern eco 'barn conversion'—with character—based within a converted stone-built stable block that once served a nearby stately home.
 With underfloor heating, heat-recovery ventilation, solar electricity and hot water, you'll be warm and cosy in this very private, quiet and beautifully-appointed cottage.
-Note there are no 'hidden extras': the price is all-inclusive.
+Note that there are no 'hidden extras': the price is all-inclusive.

 Downstairs is a well-equipped open plan kitchen area with a fridge + freezing compartment, a gas hob, built in electric oven, a dish washer, washing machine and a microwave.
 There's a dining table for 4.
 The comfortable lounge area has seating for 4, a Freeview TV, DVD player and Wi-fi.

 Upstairs is a spacious bedroom with king-sized (6 foot) bed, dressing table and east-facing windows to catch the morning sun, together with a modern en-suite shower room complete with bidet and large shower.
 Cot provided on request.